-- Vice Chair, RGGI, Inc. Board of Directors
+- Member-at-Large, RGGI, Inc. Board of Directors Executive Committee

 - Director - Rhode Island Department of Environmental Management